 The Boundless Way Zen school is an emerging western Zen practice community with lineage roots in the Japanese Soto tradition through Jiyu Kennet, Roshi, the Soto reform Harada-Yasutani koan curriculum through John Tarrant, Roshi, and the Korean Linji tradition through Zen Master George Bomun Bowman.
-Boundless Way Zen has a number of practice locations in New England as well as in White Plains, NY; Pittsburgh, PA; Tulsa, OK; Copenhagen, Denmark; and Bogata, Colombia.
+Boundless Way Zen has a number of practice locations in New England and in Copenhagen, Denmark as well as Pittsburgh, PA.

 The Pittsburgh practice group of Boundless Way Zen started in March 2019.
-We met weekly on Thursday evenings at Stillpoint in Lawrenceville.
-While in-person practice is still on hold due to the pandemic, we are now offering online practice via Zoom on Wednesday evenings.
+We meet weekly on Wednesday evenings online via Zoom.

 Wednesday evening online practice